Inexpensive ways to encourage kids to participate in fundraising.

-St. Anthony Parish School is not the only school to break their fundraising record with an offbeat fundraising incentive.
+St. Anthony Parish School is not the only school to break its fundraising record with an offbeat fundraising incentive.
 Principal Christina Giguiere from Canyon View Elementary kissed a potbellied pig when the PTA met its goal.
-Other schools have been in the news for principals kissing cows, donkeys, and even a fish.
+Other schools have been in the news for principals kissing cows, donkeys, and fish.

 2. Sleep on the Roof

 The students at Asotin Elementary School raised $22K for the PTO’s first fun run, smashing their $10K goal.
 Principal Wes Nicholas headed to the roof with a sleeping bag and tent in the middle of October.
-Students got a kick out of watching Nicholas emerge from the tent in his pajamas carrying a large stuffed animal the next morning during the pledge of allegiance.
+Students got a kick out of watching Nicholas emerge from the tent in his pajamas carrying a giant stuffed animal during the pledge of allegiance the following day.

 3. Host a Big Party

 Other schools have had great success with student engagement by enticing with a magic show, reptile adventure, splash party, and inflatable games.
-All of our big event prizes can be free, and we bring the party to you.
+Our big event prizes can be free, and we will bring the party to you.

-Because these prizes are actual events, some schools chose to schedule the reward after school or on the weekend.
+Because these prizes are actual events, some schools schedule the reward after school or on weekends.
 Other schools schedule during the day to maximize attendance and further incentivize with time away from class.

 4. Traditional Prizes

 High schoolers are more likely to be motivated by traditional fundraising prizes - cash, cookie dough, technology, sports gear, and games.
-Simply pick from six prize catalogs, two school spirit options, or cash prizes, and Big Fundraising Ideas handles the rest.
+Pick from six prize catalogs, two school spirit options, or cash prizes, and Big Fundraising Ideas handles the rest.
 Best of all, our prize incentives cost schools nothing!

 5. Homework Pass